Marijuana use, legalization and cognitive effects: Research perspectives

 In that letter, the coalition of sheriffs, police chiefs and other officers involved in drug investigations note that marijuana usage can impair people’s ability to drive automobiles, and asserted that its use is generally associated with crime.
 For its part, the Department of Justice acknowledges the problems with impaired driving as well as associations with crime and criminal networks, and says curbing these phenomena remains a priority.
 But the law-enforcement group letter goes even further, claiming that “marijuana’s harmful effects can include episodes of depression, suicidal thoughts, attention deficit issues.”
 (It should be noted that not all law enforcement officers or groups agree with these critiques.)

 Setting aside the questions about criminal or negligent behavior and the merits of medical use, what is the scientific evidence for these general claims about the cognitive effects of pot?
-Broadly speaking, the medical research literature has noted some problems for heavy users and persons who begin significant use of marijuana at a young age, but recent medical research has weighed some of the evidence and surfaced further nuances in the conclusions about cognitive effects.
+Broadly speaking, the medical research literature has noted some problems for heavy users and persons who begin significant use of marijuana at a young age.
+A 2014 study published in the Journal of Addiction Medicine found troubling evidence of problems with addiction among adolescents (this comes as survey research suggests daily pot use is up among some younger populations such as college students.)
+But recent medical research has weighed some of the evidence and surfaced further nuances in the conclusions about cognitive effects.

 The research in this area is evolving and single studies — even those published in top journals — come under a lot of scrutiny, given the political stakes.
 For example, a 2012 study published in the Proceedings of the National Academy of Sciences, “Persistent Cannabis Users Show Neuropsychological Decline from Childhood to Midlife,” found evidence that long-term use of marijuana early in life led to declines in IQ scores.
 But the sample size and other elements were criticized in some quarters, and the authors themselves note several limitations.